NordicSemiconductor/asset-tracker-lwm2m-js/adr/006-result-generation.md

 # ADR 006: Result generation

-One characteristic of this conversion process is that both input and output structure type has all its objects as optional values.
+One characteristic of this conversion process is that both input (`LwM2M Asset Tracker v2`) and output (`nRF Asset Tracker Reported`) structure type has all its objects as optional values.

 Input: